Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-axe-battle:{ .lg .middle } Barbarian

+*Main article: [Barbarian]*

-:   *"The strong embrace the wild that hides inside - keen instincts, primal physicality, and most of all, an unbridled, unquenchable rage."*
+> *"The strong embrace the wild that hides inside - keen instincts, primal physicality, and most of all, an unbridled, unquenchable rage."*

-:   **Barbarians** were mighty warriors who relied on their strength and incredible toughness, characterized by a bestial rage empowered either by ancestral totems and nature spirits or an inner passion for violence, and on some occasions, excessive calm and reason.
+**Barbarians** were mighty warriors who relied on their strength and incredible toughness, characterized by a bestial rage empowered either by ancestral totems and nature spirits or an inner passion for violence, and on some occasions, excessive calm and reason.
 Barbarians were less versatile than fighters but were tougher and capable of dealing heavy damage to their foes much more quickly.

-**Primal **Path**
+**Primal Path ^3rd-level^**

 <div class="grid cards" markdown>